SlickAmogus/nxdk/README.md

 About
 ===============
-This is a fork of nxdk with modifications for the **jfduke3d Xbox port**.
+This is a fork of nxdk with modifications for the [**VibeDuke3D Xbox port**](https://github.com/SlickAmogus/VibeDuke3D/).
 Key changes:

 ### S/PDIF Audio Output Patch
 - Enables digital audio output via S/PDIF on the original Xbox.